 Ensuring employees feel valued moving forward

-As a result of the uncertainty the pandemic has posed on our lives, performance management can play a key role in ensuring employees feel that their contribution is valued, it gives them some stability and motivation moving forward.
-Adjusting performance management processes can have a big impact on how employees view their workplaces as well as their roles in it.
+As a result of the uncertainty the pandemic has posed on our lives, performance management can play a key role in ensuring employees feel that their contribution is valued.
+Conducted fairly, performance processes can give employees some stability and motivation moving forward.
+Adjusting performance management processes can have a big impact on how employees view their workplace as well as their roles in it.
 Organizations who recognized and rewarded employees, helped them learn and develop through feedback, and treated them fairly, will likely emerge stronger from the pandemic than those who do not.